sandersaares/DASH-IF-IOP/DASH-IF-IOP.bs.md

 A client presenting a dynamic MPD SHALL synchronize its local clock according to the `UTCTiming` elements in the MPD and SHALL emit a warning or error to application developers when clock synchronization fails or `UTCTiming` elements are not available.
 A client SHALL NOT assume that clocks are synchronized using some default mechanism.

-Issue: Describe the relevant mechanisms.
+Issue: Describe the relevant mechanisms and link to the section listing UTCTiming valid schemes.

 ### Availability ### {#timing-availability}

 A segment is <dfn>available</dfn> if an HTTP request to acquire it can be successfully performed to completion by a client.
-In a dynamic MPD, new [=media segments=] continuously become available and stop being available with the passage of time.
+In a dynamic MPD, new [=media segments=] continuously become available and may stop being available with the passage of time.

 The <dfn>availability window</dfn> is the time span on a [=sample timeline=] that determines which [=media segments=] are available.
 Each [=sample timeline=] has its own availability window.